5 min

 You can remotely power cycle devices with Domotz in three ways:

-• A toggle Toggle on off to switch on and off a device
+- A toggle to switch on and off a device

-• A power cycle power cycle button button to reboot a device
+- A power cycle button to reboot a device

-• A software reboot reboot now button button to reboot a device
+- A software reboot button to reboot a device

 More information about the device list elements is in our Help Center article about Automated Discovery and Inventory.